scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 at the sender side to stream only really interesting data and have it analyzed extra carefully.
 And for standard cases you would only run default analysis.

-Making delta adaptiv:
+Making delta adaptiv by
- * Allow other diagnostic data to be transferred
- * Real-time detection of interesting features, coupled to compression
- * ECEi has large view, maybe we need fewer channels
+Allow other diagnostic data to be transferred Real-time detection of interesting features, coupled to compression ECEi has large view, maybe we need fewer channels